-Tell me, my friend, how by the grace of God and the prayers of our illuminator and ancestor, the column raised by the Manicheans, i.e. the Thonraki, has been overthrown by my humble agency, and the Gregory's light of God spread abroad; and that after these people had for more of the destruction than 200 years infested the whole land, and raised up the fire-altar of the Thonraki. their lust and lewdness, and all the time Christ's flock was neglected by of the pastors and heads of pastors, by kings and princes, and well nigh by all men.
+Tell me, my friend, how by the grace of God and the prayers of our illuminator and ancestor, the column raised by the Manicheans, i.e. the Thonraki, has been overthrown by my humble agency, and the light of God spread abroad; and that after these people had for more than 200 years infested the whole land, and raised up the fire-altar of their lust and lewdness, and all the time Christ's flock was neglected by pastors and heads of pastors, by kings and princes, and well nigh by all men.